awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 <a name="rds-read-replica-storage-reference"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html)

 Amazon RDS doesn't support circular replication\.
 You can't configure a DB instance to serve as a replication source for an existing DB instance\.
 You can only create a new read replica from an existing DB instance\.
 For example, if **MyDBInstance** replicates to **ReadReplica1**, you can't configure **ReadReplica1** to replicate back to **MyDBInstance**\.
-For MariaDB, MySQL, and PostgreSQL, you can create a read replica from an existing read replica\.
+For MariaDB and MySQL you can create a read replica from an existing read replica\.
 For example, from **ReadReplica1**, you can create a new read replica, such as **ReadReplica2**\.
-For Oracle and SQL Server, you can't create a read replica from an existing read replica\.
+For Oracle, PostgreSQL, and SQL Server, you can't create a read replica from an existing read replica\.

 ### Differences Between Read Replicas for Different DB Engines<a name="USER_ReadRepl.Overview.Differences"></a>